The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Sam’s Club Unofficial 7-Day Price Protection Policy

-Sam’s Club does NOT have an official price adjustment policy that guarantees refunds for price drops within a specific timeframe.
+Sam’s Club does NOT have an official price adjustment policy.

 But I’m here to tell you that YOU HAVE NOTHING TO LOSE by trying.
 This works especially well if you plan to buy high-ticket electronics or appliances that you may return later.